Did you set up your first popup campaign, but you’re not seeing the results you expected? Are you frustrated by the conversion rate?

 Each type of popup offers distinct benefits and suits various purposes, from email list building to reducing cart abandonment.

-Let’s delve into the 6 main types of popups and explore how to use them to optimize your site’s performance and user experience.
+Let’s delve into the seven main types of popups and explore how to use them to optimize your site’s performance and user experience.
+We will also provide pop-up examples and templates to illustrate each type.

-Standard popup overlays are the most popular and most well-known form of popups.
+Standard lightbox popup overlays are the most popular and most well-known form of website popups.
 They appear in the center of your website.

-Standard popup overlays are great when you want to display a secondary offer to site visitors who are between two actions.
+They are also great when you want to display a secondary offer to website visitors who are between two actions.
 This moment can be when your visitors:

-These are the best moments to get your visitors’ attention with standard popups.
+These are the best moments to get your visitor’s attention with standard lightbox popups.

 Fullscreen popups are similar to standard pop-ups.
 You should use them similarly – when visitors are between two actions.
 The only difference is that fullscreen pop-ups cover the entire screen.